miguelgrinberg/react-flask-app/inbox/email_9B.md

 `setMovies(moviesData.filter())`

-If this code is commented out, it will run everytime something is typed into the search bar.
+In JavaScript, when you see `// some comment`, it means that this code will not run.
+By removing //, the code will run.

 The filter method takes a function and runs it against the array of movies.
 To find out more, look [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter)

 Can you create a function, that filters through the list of movies, but only keeps the movies that contain the search term entered in the search bar?